eclipse-edc/Connector/docs/domain-model.md

 * ### Contract definition

   Contract definitions associate a policy with assets.
-A ContractDefinition object contains access policies, contract policies, and an asset selector which links the contract to one or more assets.
+A `ContractDefinition` object contains access policies, contract policies, and an asset selector which links the contract to one or more assets.

 * ### Contract offer

-  The contract offer is a dynamic representation of the [`ContractDefinition`](#contract-definition) for a specific consumer and serves as protocol DTO for a particular contract negotiation.
-These contract offers are not persisted and will be regenerated on every request.
-The provider connector will only generate contract offers for those contract definitions where the inquiring organizations satisfy the policies established in the contract definitions access policy.
-A contract offer is always related to a single asset of the contract definition object (e.g for a `ContractDefinition` containing three `Asset` objects the provider will generate three `ContractOffer` objects ) .
+  The contract offer is a dynamic representation of the [`ContractDefinition`](#contract-definition) for a specific consumer and serves as protocol's data transfer object (DTO) for a particular contract negotiation.
+  Contract offers are not persisted and will be regenerated on every request.
+The connector acting as data provider will generate contract offers only for contract definitions dedicated to the organization or data space participant operating the requesting connector acting as data consumer.
+A contract offer is always related to a single asset of the `ContractDefinition` object (e.g. for a `ContractDefinition` containing three `Asset` objects, the connector will generate three `ContractOffer` objects)
+  .

 * ### Contract negotiation